BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-2. Folksy humor
+<h4>2.
+A folksy sense of humor</h4>
 He was serious about his work, yet lighthearted and playful in his outlook on life.
 He had a folksy sense of human: "Quite independently of his liking for abstract wit, he had a strong appreciation (one might say almost a hunger) for the more earthy type of comedy and humor".<sup>1</sup>
 </p>

+<h4>3.
+Low-key and folksy overall, but locked in when it was "prime time"</h4>
 <p>
-3. Low-key and folksy overall, but locked in when it was "prime time" He had a taste for power and influence, yet wielded both in a chill laid back way.
+He had a taste for power and influence, yet wielded both in a laid-back way.
 </p>

 <blockquote>